watermark

 So... what was it?

 So much for separating business from private.
-Even though I was perfectly able to cope with the client's deadlines, the client insisted that part of the project go to someone else, not only ensuring that the game would be translated by two different translators with two different writing styles, but also making it impossible to match terminology, as the other translator obviously had not written his own format-from-hell-filter and therefore could not use CAT tools (that keep track of terminology) at all.
+Even though I was perfectly able to meet the client's deadlines, the agency insisted that part of the project go to someone else.
+This not only ensured that the game would be translated by two different translators with different styles, but also made it impossible to match terminology, as the other translator didn't have their own format-from-hell filter and couldn't use CAT tools at all.

-Instead, this translator had to revert to the old manual way, looking up every potential term (anything that resembled an item name, a weapon name, a character name, et cetera) in the translations I had done so far, manually of course.
-If you realize that a 25-page manual can contain 2,500 unique potential terms, you probably understand that this working method is very slow and very prone to errors.
-I mean, when you use a CAT tool, you add terminology like item names to a separate terminology database on the fly, so that next time this word (or something that resembles it) occurs in a sentence, the translation you used is displayed on your screen automatically.
+This translator had to revert to the old manual method of looking up every potential term (anything resembling an item name, weapon name, character name, etc.) from the translations I had done so far.
+If you consider that a 25-page manual can contain up to 2,500 unique terms, you’ll understand how slow and error-prone this approach is.
+With a CAT tool, I could add terminology like item names to a database on the fly, suggesting consistent translations automatically.

-And obviously I was not planning to give my colleague, who had now become a competitor, my proprietary software either.
-Not only would he not be able to operate or run it (it still needs to be debugged on the fly and it requires a PHP server), but by giving my own tools away I would actually start competing with myself.
-Though translating games is my passion, I am trying to run a business too.
+Of course, I wasn’t about to give my colleague—who had now become a competitor—my proprietary software.
+Not only would he not be able to operate or run it (it requires a PHP server and on-the-fly debugging), but giving away my tools would mean competing against myself.
+While translating games is my passion, this is still a business.

 The wrapping software in action